Cleaning and Sterilization Instructions

 are typical reasons to further process the device(s).
 If the device(s) are determined to

 not be visually clean, the above relevant steps shall be repeated.
-If the device cannot
+If the device cannot be

-Customer Service shall be contacted at the phone number listed above.
+Service shall be contacted at the phone number listed above.

 combined with the manual cleaning procedure detailed in the section above.